| Title: | Estimation of the Proportion of Treatment Effect Explained by Surrogate Outcome Information |

 and define the residual treatment effect after accounting for the treatment effect on the surrogate outcome information as:

-.
-Then, the proportion of treatment effect on the primary outcome that is explained by surrogate information up to
+, and is the cumulative distribution function of conditional on and .
+Then, the proportion of treatment effect on the primary outcome that is explained by surrogate information up to , , can be expressed as a contrast between and :

 The quantity is estimated using inverse probability of censoring weights: